 The display in all its glory.

-On this picture you can see all the buttons.
+In this picture you can see all the buttons.
 The 1-5 numbers are used to indicate which input signal you're using (like VGA, DVI or Component).

 Here's an image that shows all the connectors and ports:

 This is a picture of the back of the LCD display, showing all the input connectors.

 And here's the memory card reader and two USB 2.0 ports.

 The design of the 2407WFP is simple but very beautiful.
-Opinions will vary but if you ask me most other 24" LCD displays don't look as good as this one from
+Opinions will vary but if you ask me most other 24" LCD displays don't look as good as this one from Dell.

 The height can be adjusted - the left picture shows it all the way up and the right one shows it all the way down.